Submission deadline for presentations: 26th June 2020

-As usual we will have two conference streams:
+As usual, we will have two conference streams:

-• Pilot Training
+• Air Carrier Pilot Training

 • Cabin Crew Training

-Please title your email “EATS 2018 ABSTRACT” and submit to Jacques Drappier, Conference Chair, at [email protected].
-Copy should also be sent to Fiona Greenyer, Conference Coordinator, at f[email protected].
+Please title your email “EATS 2020 ABSTRACT” and submit to Jacques Drappier, Conference Chair, at [email protected].
+Copy should also be sent to Fiona Greenyer at [email protected].
 For Cabin Crew, please also copy [email protected]

 EATS is an “Applied” conference and while full academic papers are not appropriate, we will consider summaries of appropriate aviation training and education research projects, particularly if there is international application.